shapovalex/obsidian-audio-note/README.md

 - **Audio Conversion**: Convert any audio file format to MP3 using pydub
 - **Audio Transcription**: Transcribe MP3 files to text using OpenAI Whisper
+- **File Discovery**: Find M4A and QTA files in directories with optional timestamp filtering

 ## Installation